cedricksakalam/ACP-FINAL-PROJECT/ACP FINAL PROJ/PeriodicTableUI/README.md

      > Compares the user's answer to the correct one and provides a "Correct!" or "Wrong!" message accordingly.

      next_question() - Moves to the next question in the game.
-     > "Increases the question count and calls ask_question() to load the next question."
+     > Increases the question count and calls ask_question() to load the next question.

      display_final_score() - Displays the final score after all questions are answered.
      > Shows the user’s final score and disables further interactions with the game.